The definition of the term “terrorism” is highly subjective depending on the political party or

 In order for us to achieve Global Campaign 2019, we need your assistance with the following:

 We believe using the correct vocabulary is the first step in addressing the global scourge that is cowardism.
-As per the saying "pen is mightier than the sword", we can use our words to combat cowardism at a global scale.
-We believe referring to the crime without any glorification of the crime is paramount if we are to break the vicious cycle that terrorism creates (eg one terrorist attack inspiring others to commit similar terrorist attacks).
-When such attacks are referred to as a "cowardist attack", it is obvious that it there will be minimal chance of it being a source of inspiration.
+As per the saying "pen is mightier than the sword", we can use our words to passively combat cowardism at a global scale.
+We believe referring to the crime without any glorification of the crime is paramount in deterring this horrendous crime.
+When such attacks are referred to as "cowardist attacks", it is obvious that it there will be minimal chance of it being a source of inspiration for future would-be terrorists.

 We are a non-profit organisation that was established on 24th of April 2019 - just couple of days after Sri Lanka was cowardly attacked on Easter Sunday.
 We are Sri Lankans but we are also citizens of the world - we dream of the day when the world has stamped out the scourge that is cowardism!
 We believe this is within everyone's reach - and within our generation!